-We were proud to join our premier partner, KL Software Technologies (KLST) for an exclusive webinar with customer Aditya Ghosh, the Head of Corporate Application Services for the NBA to increase employee communication and engagement for events by integrating SharePoint and Staffbase for an internal comms slam dunk.
+Staffbase was proud to join our premier partner, KL Software Technologies (KLST) for an exclusive webinar with Aditya Ghosh, the Head of Corporate Application Services for the NBA.
+The topic was how to increase employee communication and engagement for events by integrating SharePoint and Staffbase.
+The result was an internal comms slam dunk!

 A little bit about us, if you are unfamiliar with Staffbase.
 We are headquartered in Germany and New York.
 We are about 90 employees strong, with about 250 customers.
 These are some of our customers right here, some of their logos.
 We specialize in working with enterprise companies and leaders who want to connect with their workforce.
 We are an internal comms app, a mobile HR portal, and a mobile front door intranet where you are able to integrate with solutions like SharePoint which we're talking about today.